-------WARNINGS AND PRECAUTIONS-----
+-----WARNINGS AND PRECAUTIONS-----

 - Hypocalcemia: Life threatening events and fatal outcomes were reported.
 Hypocalcemia can prolong QT interval, lower the threshold for seizures, and cause hypotension, worsening heart failure, and/or arrhythmia.
 Monitor serum calcium carefully for the occurrence of hypocalcemia during treatment.
-(2.3, 5.1) - Upper Gastrointestinal (GI) Bleeding: Patients with risk factors for upper GI bleeding may be at increased risk.
+(2.4, 5.1) - Upper Gastrointestinal (GI) Bleeding: Patients with risk factors for upper GI bleeding may be at increased risk.
 Monitor patients and promptly evaluate and treat any suspected GI bleeding.
-(5.2) - Adynamic Bone Disease: May develop if iPTH levels are suppressed below 100 pg/mL, (5.3) - Hepatic Impairment: Cinacalcet exposure (i.e., area under the plasma concentration time curve) is increased in patients with moderate and severe hepatic impairment.
-Patients should be closely monitored for serum calcium, serum phosphorus, and iPTH levels throughout treatment.
-(5.4, 8.7)
+(5.2) - Hypotension, Worsening Heart Failure and/or Arrhythmias: In postmarketing safety surveillance, isolated, idiosyncratic cases of hypotension, worsening heart failure, and/or arrhythmia have been reported in patients with impaired cardiac function.
+(5.3) - Adynamic Bone Disease: May develop if iPTH levels are suppressed below 100 pg/mL.
+(5.4)

-------ADVERSE REACTIONS------
+-----ADVERSE REACTIONS-----

 The most common adverse reactions (i.e., $\geq 25\%$ ) associated with Sensipar were nausea and vomiting.
-(6.1, 6.2)
+(6)